usnistgov/viscoelastic_SLS_umat_with_radiation_stiffening/docs/src_readme.txt

 sudo apt install gfortran
 sudo apt install libopenblas-dev

-Note, I am using gcc/gfortran version 9.4.0.
+Note, I am using gcc/gfortran version 9.4.0 (Ubuntu 9.4.0-1ubuntu1~20.04.2).
 If you also have Intel compilers installed, then it would be a good idea to NOT activate their environment variables.
 If you have some sort of command in your .bashrc file like "source /opt/intel/oneapi/setvars.sh", then comment it out and restart your terminal session.
 This just adds an extra level of security to ensure that the correct compilers are chosen in the steps to come.